25 October 2021 (updated: 5 September 2024)

 Both parties need to be aware of and agree on the project’s budget - the cushion and flexibility (if there is one), what are the budget constraints.

 It’s always a good idea to state your budget right from the start.
 With this knowledge, the agency will be able to tailor its proposal to your needs.
+To gain initial project knowledge, the design team should utilize a UX brief to understand the project, its guidelines, expected challenges, and goals.
 It’s also important to state any grants or funds that support the project.

 Many UX agencies work in Agile (as opposed to the fixed price model).
 Agile is an iterative approach to managing projects embracing continual feedback.
 An agency focuses on delivering smaller chunks of the project that are readily available for your feedback to limit misunderstandings and enhance the product’s overall quality.
 Learn more about Agile benefits.